Relationships are central to our culture

 Who can apply?

 We invite all Indigenous Professionals to join our program.
-Our inaugural exchange consisted of professionals from Canada and New Zealand, and in February 2021 we will expand to include Fiji.
+Our inaugural exchange consisted of professionals from Canada and New Zealand, and in February 2021 included Fiji.
+In September 2022 we will invite Indigenous Professionals in Australia to join our exchange.

 If you are not from any of these countries we still encourage you to apply!
 We review all applications submitted.